lammps/lammps/doc/src/pair_polymorphic.rst

 Potential files in the potentials directory of the LAMMPS distribution have a ".poly" suffix.
 At the beginning of the files, an unlimited number of lines starting with '#' are used to describe the potential and are ignored by LAMMPS.
 The next line lists two numbers:

 .. parsed-literal::

    ntypes eta

-Here ntypes represent total number of species defined in the potential file, :math:`\eta = 1` reduces to embedded atom method, :math:`\eta = 3` assumes three species dependent :math:`P_{JIK}(\Delta r)` function, and all other :math:`\eta` assumes two species dependent :math:`P_{JK}(\Delta r)` function.
-The number ntypes must equal the total number of different species defined in the pair_coeff command.
-The next ntypes lines each lists two numbers and a character string representing atomic number, atomic mass, and name of the species of the ntypes elements:
+Here *ntypes* represent total number of species defined in the potential file, :math:`\eta = 1` reduces to embedded atom method, :math:`\eta = 3` assumes a three species dependent :math:`P_{JIK}(\Delta r)` function, and all other values of :math:`\eta` assume a two species dependent :math:`P_{JK}(\Delta r)` function.
+The value of *ntypes* must equal the total number of different species defined in the pair_coeff command.
+The next *ntypes* lines each lists two numbers and a character string representing atomic number, atomic mass, and name of the species of the ntypes elements:

 .. parsed-literal::